 - Secondary candidates completing two majors should discuss these guidelines with advisors from both major departments before applying to student teach.

 The Coordinator of Field Placements along with the Leadership Team is responsible for all assignments.
 Please do not try to arrange your own placement as Calvin College must follow the procedures of the school district and requirements placed upon us by our accrediting agency.
-Additionally, the team considers your past classroom experiences, availability of placements and the date of your application when making assignments.
-We encourage you to be open to a variety of grade levels and types of schools as these diverse experiences all help prepare you for your own future classroom.
+Additionally, the team considers your classroom experiences, availability of placements, your interview, and the date of your application when making assignments.
+It is our goal that all interns have diverse experiences throughout their preparation.
+For this reason, please be open to a variety of grade levels and types of schools.
+Diverse experiences like this will help provide a well-rounded preparation for you as you enter the field.

 Calvin College requires that all students must complete and pass a Certified Background check during the three months prior to their student teaching internship.
 (This is the same check that is run prior to acceptance into the program.)
 Completion and positive results assures us that our interns have clearance to be in the school placement.
 In order to enter the P-12 field, it is the responsibility of the intern to pay the fee associated and complete this process by the due date.
 Candidates with two internship semesters only need to complete one background check, prior to the first internship semester.
 Questions about the Certified Background process may be directed to Gwen Buteyn.